 Create an event kit that’s available for download, including your logo, facts about your organization, posters they can customize, and tax receipt information.

 Include an easy “rules” list that includes suggested event ideas and notes which events are prohibited.
 You might not be able to receive proceeds from gambling or alcohol-related events, for instance.

 If you want to maximize the donations raised by a community group, be sure to give them their own online donation link that allows them to track donations raised for their event!
-It’s easy to encourage supporters to sign up to raise money for your charity through a service like FirstGiving or Artez.
+It’s easy to encourage supporters to sign up to raise money for your charity through peer-to-peer fundraising or peer-to-peer campaigns.

 8. How do I volunteer for your cause?

 We love volunteers – they’re the backbone of so many organizations and are especially important for small shops.
 You never want to waste an opportunity to bring passionate people into your cause, but volunteers like to know that their specific talents aren’t going to be wasted.

 Go beyond having a generic “please email email@example.com for more information” line on your website.
 Instead, create an actual “volunteer application” form that includes all the questions your organization needs to ask a potential volunteer.
 This formalizes the volunteer registration process and makes it a lot easier for your team to manage.